TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

          defines how much the cropping will be moved off the center to the border.

-         Notice that you can only use "m" *or* "c" at the same time!
+         Notice that you can only use either "m" *or* "c" at the same time!

          **Examples:**